-You could fall into another category in that you’re returning from another injury.
-This would suggest there’s a compensatory movement pattern which is leading to overuse of the muscles involved in causing the pain.
+You could fall into a further category in that you’re returning from another injury and your body is not able to cope with what it once could.
+This would suggest there’s still a compensatory movement pattern (whether you’re aware of it or not) as a result of your old injury which is leading to overuse of the muscles that lead to the shin splint pains.

 Generally speaking if your condition is getting progressively worse then you’ll need to seek advice and treatment anyway.
 If your pain is fairly low grade there is a smaller chance you will develop a stress fracture.
 But we’d still advise to get things checked out earlier rather than later.

 Just a word of warning here.
 There is a rare but potentially urgent case that needs to be mentioned.
 If the front of your shin literally feels like it’s about to explode and you’re in so much pain you can’t walk – just pop yourself up to A&E would you?
 It’s rare, I’ve never seen it, but I feel I should just mention it.
 If you’re in any doubt call 111 to rule out anything more serious.

 These rare complications from shin splints largely result from pushing through things too much for too long.
 Pushing through the pain without seeking appropriate advice or shin splint treatment.
 You have been warned.